kinect3000/Boxel-demo/README.md

-Installing these can be a pain, so we've created a [docker-compose](https://github.com/docker/compose) YAML file that will handle building and packaing these dependencies into Docker containers.
+Installing these can be a pain, so we've created a [docker-compose](https://github.com/docker/compose) YAML file that will handle building and packaging these dependencies into Docker containers.

 With just a few lines in your terminal, you should be able to start Boxel and its dependencies up.
 Let's take a look: